-Every student is expected to undertake two local Industrial visits during the 2nd, 3rd and 4th year of the programme.
+Every student is expected to undertake one local Industrial visits during the 1st, 2nd and 3rdsemesters of the programme.
 The faculty in consultation with the Head of the Department will organize the visit.
 Faculty should accompany the students during Industrial visits.